rbaumbach/StravaAPI/README.md

 This project uses both AFNetworking and NSURLSession to make networking calls.
 The dual api clients that I have created both conform to the StravaAPI protocol which makes swapping them out very simple.
 This can be observed in `ViewController`.

 The weak/strong self dance is not required for the networking calls as they are being made.
 To prove that there are not any block retain cycles, I have added logs in dealloc methods in `ViewController`, `StravaAPIAFClient` and `StravaAFIClient`.
-I also placed the `View Controller` in a navigation stack to show that everything is being deallocated when the `View Controller` is being dismissed.
+I also placed the `View Controller` in a navigation stack to show that everything is being deallocated when the `ViewController` is being dismissed.